tsmboa0/SolSecurity_Site/README.md

    - Set build command: `npm run build`
    - Set publish directory: `.next`

-3. Add environment variables in Netlify:
-   - Go to Site settings > Build & deploy > Environment variables
-   - Add `NEXT_PUBLIC_APP_URL` with your Netlify domain (e.g., `https://your-app-name.netlify.app`)

-4. Deploy!
+3. Deploy!

 ## Usage

 1. Enter your Solana wallet address in the scanner form.
 2. Click "Analyze Wallet Security" to start the scan.
 3. View your scan results, including risk level and score.
-4. Share your results on X (Twitter) with a custom preview image.
+4. Share your results on X (Twitter).

 ## Technologies Used

 - **Next.js**: React framework for building the application.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **Framer Motion**: Animation library for smooth transitions.
-- **Vercel OG**: Dynamic Open Graph image generation.

 ## Contributing